DarkRiftNetworking/DarkRift.Documentation/reference/index.md

-# DarkRift Reference Docs
+# %DarkRift Reference Docs
-This is the reference documentation for the DarkRift programming APIs.
+This is the reference documentation for the %DarkRift programming APIs.